Friday 7 November 2025

 10.30

-The Post Office Inquiry, the impact on expert witnesses
+The Post Office Horizon IT Inquiry, and the impact on expert witnesses

 Jason Beer KC, counsel to the Post Office Horizon Inquiry

-The Post Office Horizon Inquiry has also seen substantial news coverage since its inception in September 2020.
-The Post Office had introduced the Horizon computer system in 1999. used for accounting ad stocktaking, but it was subsequently found to have inaccurately recorded losses and money to be missing.
+The Post Office Horizon IT Inquiry has also seen substantial news coverage since its establishment in September 2020.
+The Post Office had introduced the Horizon computer system in 1999 to be used for accounting and stocktaking, but it was subsequently found to have inaccurately recorded losses and money to be missing.
 Several hundred cases were prosecuted partly based on expert evidence.
 On appeal, many convictions were overturned and compensation promised.
-Jason Beer KC as counsel to the Inquiry will discuss what happened.
+Jason Beer KC as counsel to the Inquiry will discuss what happened and key takeaways for experts.

 11.00